 3. You value & need flexibility

-When you’re working for someone else, you have to abide by certain rules which often includes set working hours.
+When you’re working for someone else, especially in the corporate world, you have to abide by certain rules which often includes set working hours.
 If you’re suffocating living a rigid routine and think you’ll be better off deciding your own schedule, then self-employment is for you.

 4. You get a thrill out of making money